-For more information, please see The Chicago Manual of Style
+For more information, please see:

+The Chicago Manual of Style and Magazine's Author Guidelines

 Terms & Conditions

 Publishing in Art Style Magazine is free of charge for anyone, there are no article processing charges or other publication fees.
 Art Style Magazine is independent and supports the Open Access Movement.
 Art Style Magazine is following what is recommended in international guidelines of the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities.